 Diving with Scubaspa

 Diving with Scubaspa is a pleasurable, relaxed experience with all dive related activity taking place on a separate dive boat, one accompanying each yacht.
 This ensures the main vessel is undisturbed by the noise and activity.
-Approximately 19m in length, the dive boat carries all the equipment, including air compressors and state-of-the-art nitrox; purpose built for comfort, each has plentiful seating, multiple entry points, stern platform and on-board toilet facilities.
-Scubaspa Ying and Scubaspa Yang are the only vessels in the Maldives to be awarded PADI 5 Star Dive Resort status.
+Approximately 20m in length, the dive boat carries all the equipment, including air compressors and state-of-the-art nitrox; purpose built for comfort, each has plentiful seating, multiple entry points, stern platform and on-board toilet facilities.
+Both yachts are the only vessels in the Maldives awarded PADI 5 Star Dive Resort status.
 Divers of all abilities are welcomed by the five experienced, multilingual dive masters/instructors and boat crew to enjoy the very best of the Maldives from this luxurious floating resort.

 Scubaspa offers a variety of courses from single introductory dives to beginner and advanced certifications.
 Those new to diving benefit from expert tuition provided by the multilingual dive instructors, who will guide guests through the entire process at a level suited to each individual, with full PADI Open Water and specialisation certifications available.
 Snorkelling is available to everyone who can swim and children as young as ten can learn how to scuba dive.

 Living aboard a luxury dive boat offers the opportunity to visit many different reefs and dive sites throughout the Maldives and Scubaspa vessels cover a wide area including the following: